-- A. Each candidate school will be assigned a designated campaign area with two 6' or 8' tables and two chairs located in the campaign area of the Convention center.
+- A. Each candidate school will be assigned a designated booth space in the specified area of the convention center.
+Two 6' or 8' tables and two chairs will be provided as long as there is enough space and enough are available.
 Candidate schools will use the allotted space to create a campaign and informational booth.
-An informational storyboard about your school's qualifications and platform should be included in your booth.
 The space will be "open" meaning there will be no wall available to use as support for any structure created.
-The booth structure, as well as any activities (games, etc.), may not be set up or conducted outside of the allowed space. - B. Booth location is determined by a drawing, and a draft diagram will be sent to each candidate school prior to the conference. - C. Noisemakers, musical instruments, amplifiers, and other approved demonstration materials may be used only inside a candidate school's booth and may not detract from others' booths. - D. Electrical hook-ups for booths may be available on-site.
-Candidate schools should inform the Vice President School of the need in advance and must provide their own extension cords and surge protectors.
+The booth structure, as well as any activities (games, etc.), may not be set up or conducted outside of the allowed space. - B. Booth location is determined by a drawing, and a draft diagram will be sent to each candidate school at the candidate informational zoom. - C. An informational storyboard about your school's qualifications and platform must be included in your booth - D. Noisemakers, musical instruments, amplifiers, speakers, and other approved demonstration materials may be used only inside a candidate school's booth on Day 1 and may not detract from others' booths. - E. Electrical hook-ups for booths may be available on-site.
+Candidate schools should inform the Vice President School and TASC Director of the need in advance and must provide their own extension cords and surge protectors.
 Candidate schools will be financially responsible for any electrical hook-ups if a cost is incurred.
-This cost must be included on the campaign budget report. - E. All booths must be torn down, and all items removed from the campaign area by a time designated by the Credentials Committee
+This cost must be included on the campaign budget report. - F. All materials related to the campaign booth must be broken down before the first general session and removed based on the schedule distributed prior to the State Annual Conference by the Vice President School and TASC Director.